rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### :white_check_mark: All consumer types should retry the message before giving up

-:information_source: To guarantee we do not lose messages, consumers must use [client AUTO acknowledgment](https://github.com/spring-cloud/spring-cloud-stream-binder-rabbit#rabbitmq-consumer-properties), which is the default value.
+To guarantee we do not lose messages, consumers must use [client AUTO acknowledgment](https://github.com/spring-cloud/spring-cloud-stream-binder-rabbit#rabbitmq-consumer-properties), which is the default value.
 This means a consumer will only ack a message after it has successfully processed it.
 And if an exception occurs -except for `AmqpRejectAndDontRequeueException`, the message is retried before giving up.
 As we learnt earlier, depending on whether the queue has a DLQ, the message will be lost or not.
 We will cover this in the [scenario 2.d](#user-content-2d).

 We will verify it on the `transient-consumer`.